davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

 .. option:: -dumpspecs

   Print the compiler's built-in specs-and don't do anything else.
 (This is used when GCC itself is being built.)
-Spec Files.
+See :ref:`spec-files`.

 .. option:: -fno-eliminate-unused-debug-types, -feliminate-unused-debug-types